EditorialHackerOne Signal 7.00March 2026

 That discipline matters because mature security teams do not buy volume.
 They buy clarity.
 They want findings that survive triage, reduce time-to-fix, and map cleanly to business risk.
 The strongest signal BugBunny sends is not the headline number of CVEs.
 It is the consistency of the hit rate behind them.

-What the leaderboard snapshot says
+What the HackerOne evidence says

 251